SAFER: Probing Safety in Reward Models with Sparse Autoencoder: Experiments

 \subsubsection{Preference Data Denoising}

-We further evaluate the impact of SAFER in preference data denoising, where the goal is to remove low-quality or noisy preference pairs to improve reward model performance.
+We further evaluate SAFER in preference data denoising, where the goal is to remove low-quality preference pairs to improve reward model performance.
 To evaluate the effect of denoising, we experiment with removing increasing fractions of the dataset: 2\%, 4\%, 6\%, 8\%, and 10\%.
 Llama-3.2-1/3B-RM are trained under each strategy and evaluated on both safety and chat capabilities.
 The results are shown in Figure \ref{fig:denoise}, with detailed scores reported in Table \ref{tab:denoise}.

 In the 1B model, SAFER achieves the highest safety score of 94.20 at 4\% denoising, significantly outperforming both baselines.
 While its performance slightly drops at higher ratios, SAFER consistently maintains a higher or comparable safety score across all settings.
 On the chat dimension, SAFER peaks at 90.77 (4\% denoising) and remains competitive up to 8\%, showing better overall stability than Reward-based, which exhibits less consistent behavior.
 In the 3B model, SAFER again demonstrates superior performance on the safety axis, reaching the best score of 96.46 at 4\%.
 It maintains a clear lead over Random and Reward-based at both low and high denoising levels.
 In terms of chat scores, SAFER also shows competitive performance, peaking at 92.07 (8\%) and remaining strong even at higher denoising ratios, where other methods begin to degrade.